 The Kirklees Local Plan can be viewed in its entirety online at www.Kirklees.gov.uk/localplan and is open for consultation until February 2016 and after further consultation will eventually be published and adopted in 2017.

-On 17 Nov 2015 a report titled 'North Kirklees Housing and Enterprise Growth Zone' was approved by the Cabinet of Kirklees Council to go forward for development into a full blown policy for approval on completion.
+On 17 Nov 2015 a report titled 'North Kirklees Housing and Enterprise Growth Zone' (since shortened to North Kirklees Growth Zone) was approved by the Cabinet of Kirklees Council to go forward for development into a full blown policy for approval on completion.